ShenhanQian/SpeechDrivesTemplates/README.md

     VOICE2POSE.POSE_ENCODER.AE_CHECKPOINT <path-to-VAE-checkpoint>
 ```

-To use the VAE's encoding as template vectors when training, use change the config file and spot `VOICE2POSE.POSE_ENCODER.AE_CHECKPOINT` as follows
+### Training SDT-VAE
+By changing the config file and spotting out `VOICE2POSE.POSE_ENCODER.AE_CHECKPOINT`, you can train our **SDT-VAE** model, and the FTD metric will also be computed:

 ```bash
 python main.py --config_file configs/voice2pose_sdt_vae.yaml \